Dr. Tony Jones Returns To ‘General Hospital’ For A Brief Family Visit & Fans Are Left Wanting More

-Part of Friday’s episode of General Hospital featured Lucas Jones visiting the gravesite of his deceased father figure Dr. Tony Jones.
-During this emotional graveside visit, actor Brad Maule returned to reprise the role of Tony and this left fans wanting much more of the character and actor.
+Part of today’s episode of General Hospital featured Lucas Jones visiting the gravesite of his deceased father figure, Dr. Tony Jones.
+During this emotional graveside visit, actor Brad Maule returned to reprise the role of Tony, leaving fans wanting much more of the character and actor.

 Lucas grew up with Tony as his adoptive father, learning only a few years ago that his biological father Julian Jerome was alive and in Port Charles.
 Lucas and Julian have had a rocky relationship and things took a particularly ugly turn this week.
-In an effort to cope with his emotions, Lucas went to spend time at his “real” father’s gravesite and this is when Tony paid his son a ghostly visit.
+In an effort to cope with his emotions, Lucas went to spend time at his “real” father’s gravesite, which was when Tony paid his son a ghostly visit.

-General Hospital spoilers had previously revealed that Maule would be back for Friday’s episode to visit with Ryan Carnes’ Lucas.
-Even though many viewers knew it was coming, it looks as if it was still a bit hit with the show’s fans.
+General Hospital spoilers had previously revealed that Maule would be back for today’s episode to visit with Ryan Carnes’ Lucas.
+Even though many viewers knew it was coming, it looks as if it was still a big hit with the show’s fans.

-As Lucas and Tony spoke at great length, Julian was pestering Bobbie at GH looking for his son.
-There was an old photo of Dr. Jones on the wall there and Bobbie even told Julian at one point that Tony was Lucas’ only real father.
+As Lucas and Tony spoke at great length, Julian was pestering Bobbie at General Hospital looking for his son.
+There was an old photo of Tony on the wall there, and Bobbie even told Julian at one point that Tony was Lucas’ only real father.

 Tony Jones is back and just in time to give Lucas the advice he so desperately needs.